 What if I want to apply for more than one type of internship at the same time?

 Candidates only need to submit one application packet, but will need to submit the application form specific to each internship or fellowship type.
 Please note in the cover letter which positions are of interest.
 For example, an applicant interested in both DC and international internships should fill out the DC internship application and the international internship application.
 There is no need to submit duplicate copies of the additional materials that complete the application packet.

 Does IJM help secure visas for international internships?

 Those hoping to work internationally need to have the appropriate passport and visa(s), or be confident they can attain these documents, both for training week in Washington, DC, and for their international placement.
 While it is the candidate's responsibility to obtain the relevant visa(s), IJM staff will provide assistance in the process and provide any necessary letters of verification for a visa application.

 Are applicants from nations outside the United States treated differently in the application process?

 No. IJM routinely selects interns who are not from the United States.

 What are the application requirements if I have previously applied for an IJM internship?

-If you have previously applied with IJM within the past year, you are able to use the transcript, reference letters and writing sample of that application for a second time.
-If any of this information has changed, please submit your updated information.
-In all cases, please send an updated application form, addendum, cover letter and resume.
+If you have previously applied with IJM within the past year, a new application must be submitted for any new role you wish to apply for.
+If any information has changed, please submit your updated information.
+In all cases, please send an cover letter, resume, and statement of faith.